Robometer: Scaling General-Purpose Robotic Reward Models via Trajectory Comparisons: Policy Learning Experiment Details

 For the multi-stage experiment, we run for 200 timesteps per stage.
 If the first stage (corn in pot) fails after 200 timesteps, we reset.
 If the reward model detects success (as in single-stage) in the first stage, we advance to the second stage, where the episode timeout is reset back to 200 timesteps.
 If there's a failure in the second stage, we still reset the entire scene back to before the first stage was completed.
 Each stage advance simply updates the language instruction for $\pi_0$ and the task index for the DSRL policy/Q function.

 \textbf{Environment Reward.} For the single-stage setup, the base reward for the task is $-1/0$, where $-1$ is given at every step except success, where $0$ is given.
-This base reward is added to the reward predictions $\in [0, 1]$, thus bounding the per-step reward to be $[-1, 0]$.
+This base reward is added to the reward predictions $\in [0, 1]$, thus bounding the per-step reward to be $[-1, 1]$, where the only possible positive reward signal comes at the end of a successful trajectory.

 In the multi-stage setup, the base reward when the policy is in the first stage is $-2$ at each timestep, added to the reward predictions from the reward model.
 When the policy enters the second stage, the base reward is $-1/0$ just like in the single-stage setup.
 This simple reward design always encourages the policy to advance to the next stage, even under possibly suboptimal rewards.